Baasim-Ahmed/Video-Streaming-Web-App/README.md

-# Netflix Clone - Video Streaming Web App
+# Netflix Clone - Video Streaming Web App  (Docker Addition)

 Welcome to the **Netflix Clone**, a video streaming web application designed to deliver a premium video streaming experience.
 This project replicates key features of the popular Netflix platform, including user authentication, video playback, personalized recommendations, and more.